alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 with respect
 to their FooBook messaging services.
 (Management and Visibility)

-## Is it not necessary for E2ESM to offer Digital Rights Management
+## E2ESM does not define message "rights management"

 Integrity of Participation,
 which restricts access